Desert kite: Research history

-Desert kites were originally identified in aerial images during the 1920s, and were initially interpreted as animal traps, enclosures for domesticated animals or fortresses.
+The usage of kite-like structures to trap animals is attested in 1831.
+Desert kites were originally identified in aerial images during the 1920s and were initially interpreted as animal traps, enclosures for domesticated animals or fortresses.
 They are referred to as "desert kites" or "kites", a name bestowed to them by the Royal Air Force pilot Group Captain Lionel Rees, in reference to their resemblance to toy kites.
 Given that they are commonly found in desert areas, they later became known as "desert kites", which is now the commonly used term in academic literature.

-The onset of publicly available satellite imagery like Google Earth and Google Maps during the 2010s, on which desert kites are visible to everyone, has led to a resurgence of interest in these archaeological sites and the realization that they are widespread.
+The advent of publicly available satellite imagery such as Google Earth and Google Maps during the 2010s, on which desert kites are visible to everyone, has led to a resurgence of interest in these archaeological sites and the realization that they are widespread.
 However, without fieldwork, it is difficult to gain a full picture of what they were.
-Only a tiny amount of kites have been excavated or subject to dating efforts, and many of these are not representative of the majority of kites.
+Only a very few kites have been excavated or subject to dating efforts, and many of these are not representative of the majority of kites.

+Engraved depictions of the layout of desert kites have been found, some of which are schematic and others are like scaled models.
 Open questions in kite research include what they were used for, when they were used and why the technology is so widespread.